SR WALL OF FAME 2019!!

 After two years of "taking it seriously," Liam Rotzoll grew from an average squash player to US#6 in the National Squash Junior rankings.
-That quick rise also recently earned the shy yet discplied17-year old a spot on Harvard University's squash team.
+That quick rise also recently earned the shy yet disciplined-year old a spot on Harvard University's squash team.

-But before graduating into the Ivy League, there's a stop at the University of Virginia for the 2019 Squash Junior Championship tournament.
+But before graduating into the Ivy Leagues, there's a stop at the University of Virginia for the 2019 Squash Junior Championship tournament.
 That's on March 15th, and Liam hopes to improve what he humbly believes is the weakest part of his game: lack of experience.